Can I Eat Expired Mustard Unopened?

 Expert Source

-"According to USDA guidelines, unopened mustard can be stored in a cool, dry place for up to 2 years for best quality."
+"According to the FDA, unopened mustard can be stored in a cool, dry place away from heat sources and direct sunlight.
+It is recommended to use mustard within 1 year for best quality."

 ✅Fresh Mustard Unopened